tomzorz/shoreparty.org/posts/trim-crop-and-more-with-ffmpeg.md

 ## Cropping

-Cropping works exactly as you'd crop pictures - it lets you keep the desired area of the frame, and throw away everything else.
+Cropping works exactly as you'd crop pictures - it lets you keep the desired area of the frame and throw away everything else.
 To crop videos, we'll use the `-filter:v` flag - a video filter, specifically the `crop` one:

 ```
 ffmpeg -i input.mp4 -filter:v "crop=out_w:out_h:x:y" output.mp4